tslaird/ClusterSearch/README.md

 conda install git pip
 pip install git+https://github.com/tslaird/ClusterSearch.git
 ```
-ClusterSearch also relies on the BLAST software.
+ClusterSearch relies on the BLAST software.
 The blast executables can be downloaded from (https://ftp.ncbi.nlm.nih.gov/blast/executables/blast+/LATEST/)
 or installed with conda using the following command:
 ```